1928 United States presidential election in Massachusetts

-The 1928 United States presidential election in Massachusetts took place on November 6, 1928, as part of the 1928 United States presidential election, which was held throughout all contemporary 48 states.
-Voters chose 18 representatives, or electors to the Electoral College, who voted for president and vice president.
+The 1928 United States presidential election in Massachusetts took place on November 6, 1928, as part of the 1928 United States presidential election, was held throughout all contemporary 48 states.
+Voters chose 18 representatives, or electors, to the Electoral College, who voted for president and vice president.

-Massachusetts voted for the Democratic nominee, Governor Alfred E. Smith of New York, over the Republican nominee, Secretary of Commerce Herbert Hoover of California.
+Massachusetts voted for the Democratic nominee, Governor Alfred E. Smith of New York, over the Republican nominee, former Secretary of Commerce Herbert Hoover of California.
 Smith's running mate was Senator Joseph Taylor Robinson of Arkansas, while Hoover's running mate was Senate Majority Leader Charles Curtis of Kansas.